Uk flag French flag

 2. the concentration practice – Dharana – which involves sitting on the floor, very much as in meditation, the difference being that the mind focuses on selected objects to hone one’s degree of concentration.
 The first objects indicated have an effect on the three domains of human experience: one's vitality, one's emotion and one's thought where energy blockages, called granthis, can diminish one's potential experience of feeling deeply alive, present and joyful.

-Fredric streams a Nidra yoga session every Sunday except holidays 20:00-21:00 (see events).
-15-minute sessions are integrated into Fredric's Wednesday in-studio 2-hour Sivananda Yoga course.
+Fredric streams a Nidra yoga session one Sunday a month 20:00-21:00 and as part of a Saturday 8:15-11:00 yoga intensive in Walferdange two to three times a term (see events).
+15-minute sessions are also integrated into Fredric's Wednesday 2-hour Sivananda Yoga course.

-To be as comfortable as possible during Nidrā sessions, please lie on something thicker than a yoga mat (perhaps a yoga mat and blanket).
+To be as comfortable as possible during Nidrā sessions, please lie on something thicker than a yoga mat.
 Wear comfortable clothing that does not restrict your breathing.
 Finally, a blanket to cover yourself during the relaxation practice.